-Designed with input from Sir Chris Hoy the emphasis is on build quality and ride performance - this may be the most expensive bike on our list but it also has a frame that is eminently upgradeable as parts wear out - it's the same triple butted 6066 aluminium frame as used on their top of the range model.
+Designed with input from Sir Chris Hoy the emphasis here is on build quality and ride performance.
+This may be the most expensive bike on our list but it also has a frame that is eminently upgradeable as parts wear out — it's the same triple butted 6066 aluminium frame as used on their top of the range model.

-You get a great parts package, Shimano 105 gear mechs and shifter, Shimano RS10 wheels with 25mm Continental Ultrasport tyres, brakes are Tektro RS40s - the rest of the finishing kit is Hoy branded and good quality.
-Read our review of the Hoy Sa Culobra 003 here
+You get a great parts package with Shimano 105 gear mechs and shifters, Shimano RS10 wheels with 25mm Continental Ultrasport tyres, and Tektro RS40 brakess.
+The rest of the finishing kit is Hoy branded and good quality.

-When it comes to bange per buck, it definitely pays to see what former Olympic champions have in their bike ranges at this price point.
+When it comes to bang per buck, it definitely pays to see what former Olympic champions have in their bike ranges at this price.
 Boardman offer exceptional value for money in the shape of the Road Team Carbon, featuring a full carbon fibre frame and fork.
 The main benefit of the carbon frame over aluminium alternatives here is the lower weight, and that’s something you’ll notice on the hills.

 Boardman still manage to fit a mix of Shimano 105 and Tiagra onto the frame which is impressive.
-25mm Continental Ultra Sport II tyres are fitted to Mavic CXP22 wheels, brake calipers are Tektro R540 and Boardman’s own brand E4P bars, stem, post and saddle.
-So while there are some obvious downgrades to account for the more expensive carbon frame, it still stacks up well on paper, and if anything offers good upgrade potential.
+25mm Continental Ultra Sport II tyres are fitted to Mavic CXP22 wheels, brake calipers are Tektro R540 with Boardman’s own brand E4P bars, stem, post and saddle.
+While there are some obvious downgrades to account for the more expensive carbon frame, it still stacks up well on paper, and offers good upgrade potential.

-One of the new breed of disc braked road bikes, which truly is a performance road bike with disc brakes rather than a re-engineered hybrid or cyclocross bike.
-If you want a bike for getting from a to b quickly all year round, and that can cope with whatever the British roads and weather can throw at it this could be for you.
+One of the new breed of disc braked road bikes, this is truly a performance road bike with disc brakes rather than a re-engineered hybrid or cyclocross bike.
+If you want a bike for getting from A to B quickly all year round, and that can cope with whatever the British roads and weather can throw at it this could be for you.
 We were very impressed when we reviewed it.

-At it's heart is a well designed, well put together aluminium frame with lots of nicely detailed touches - you can easily fit mudguards (always a plus) and the ride and handling is right up there with the best of the new breed of aluminium road bikes.
-There's a carbon fibre fork to smooth out the road and 28mm Maxxis Detonator tyres and a Shimano Tiagra groupset with Pro Max mechanical disc brakes.
+At its heart is a well designed, well put together aluminium frame with lots of nicely detailed touches.
+You can easily fit mudguards (always a plus) and the ride and handling is right up there with the best of the new breed of aluminium road bikes.
+There's a carbon fibre fork to smooth out the road, 28mm Maxxis Detonator tyres and a Shimano Tiagra groupset with Pro Max mechanical disc brakes.

 Disc brakes are becoming more prevalent in the road cycling market at a range of prices, and coming in just under £1,000 is the new Synapse Alloy 105 Disc from Cannondale.
 The Synapse is the US company's endurnace bike, designed primarily to be comfortable, so making it ideal for sportives, riding to work and club runs.